-For moderate events (Figure 5a), the asymmetry pattern denotes a stronger AL/PNA impact for a moderate EN than for moderate LN, and a stronger positive NAO-like pattern for LN (compare Figures 2b,c).
-In the North Atlantic the wave train structure emerging from the Caribbean might be explained in terms of a stronger Rossby wave source (RWS) response in that area for moderate EN than for moderate LN (Figure S1) together with the asymmetric response of the transient WAF (section 6).
-Whereas in the North Pacific the asymmetry pattern is similar for strong and moderate events, in the Atlantic the asymmetry is quite different, and for strong events (Figure 5b) the asymmetry pattern arises due to a stronger impact on the southern lobe of the NAO for strong EN compared to LN, and the strong LN having an stronger impact on the IL region than strong EN (cp.
-Figure 2a,d).
-Positive asymmetries over Europe result as the distinct response for strong EN events (Figure 2a), although the origin of this response is not clear it might be related to the asymmetry in the tropical North Atlantic RWS response (Figure S1).
-Note that there are also significant differences between the asymmetry pattern in the North Atlantic shown in Figure 5a,b in (Jiménez-Esteve and Domeisen, 2019) and Figure 5a,b in this study.
-For example, the strongest negative NAO-like asymmetry in (Jiménez-Esteve and Domeisen, 2019) can be explained in terms of an asymmetry in the polar vortex response to ENSO in the model.
+For moderate events (Figure 5a), the asymmetry pattern denotes a stronger AL/PNA impact for a moderate EN than for moderate LN, and a stronger positive NAO-like pattern for LN as obtained in figure 2b,c.
+Whereas in the North Pacific the asymmetry pattern is similar for strong and moderate events, in the Atlantic the asymmetry is quite different, and for strong events (Figure 5b) the asymmetry arises due to a stronger impact on the southern lobe of the NAO for strong EN compared to LN, and the strong LN having an stronger impact on the IL region than strong EN.
+Positive asymmetries over Europe result as the distinct response for strong EN events, yet the origin of this response is not clear.

 The nonlinearity within the EN and LN phase is computed by multiplying the response to moderate events by a factor of two and subtracting it from the strong event response.
 For an exactly linear response this would yield zero, as a doubling of the response would be expected in the linear case.
 However, for EN (Figure 5c) a zonal wave train pattern emerges.
 This nonlinearity pattern results from the superlinear deepening of the AL for the strong EN forcing in comparison to the moderate EN forcing, which is also located further eastward (denoted by a dipole structure, see also Jiménez-Esteve and Domeisen (2019)).
-In the North Atlantic, the negative SLP anomaly is suggestive of an eastward extension of the NAO-like dipole (cp.
-Figure 2a,b), but also of a Rossby wave train emerging around the Caribbean region that penetrates into Europe for strong EN events.
-This result is related to the finding of Hardiman et al. (2019) and Toniazzo and Scaife (2006), who showed that strong EN events exhibit a different response over Europe than moderate EN events, and that this response might be dominated by the tropospheric pathway through the Caribbean and assuming a saturation of the stratospheric pathway.
-However, the stratospheric pathway is not represented in our model experiments, and whether this pathway saturates is still debated as model studies do not agree.
-Note than in observations the strongest EN events were not accompanied by SSW events.
-Within the LN phase (Figure 5d) most of the nonlinearity is concentrated around the Icelandic low (IL) region, which denotes the saturation of the SLP response between the moderate and strong forcings (Figures 2c,d).
-At first this saturation of the IL response seems inconsistent with the linear increase in baroclinicity between moderate and strong LN (cp.
-Figure 4g,h), suggesting that other tropospheric mechanisms must account for the observed nonlinearity.
-In section 6 we show that the role of the WAFs may be responsible for this nonlinearity in the Icelandic low region for LN phase.
+In the North Atlantic, the negative SLP anomaly is suggestive of an eastward extension of the NAO-like dipole (compare Figures 2a,b), but also a possible emergence of a Rossby wave train emerging around the Caribbean region that penetrates into Europe for strong EN events.
+This result supports the findings of Hardiman et al. (2019) and Toniazzo and Scaife (2006), who showed that strong EN events exhibit a different response over Europe than moderate EN events, and that this response is dominated by the tropospheric pathway.
+Within the LN phase (Figure 5d) most of the nonlinearity is concentrated around the Icelandic low region, which denotes the saturation of the SLP response between the moderate and strong forcings (Figures 2c,d).